My shopping cart

 These qualities, both material and mythical, render silver timeless, destined to be forever desired.
 The fact is: silver fascinates mankind and always will.

 Silversmithing is an ancient art that spans centuries and cultures.
-In Cambodia – where silver has long been the country’s most precious metal – it is about 1,000 years old, peaking in the 11th century during the Angkor empire, and then plunging into decline during the brutal Pol Pot regime in the 1970s.
-Fortunately, in more recent decades, as the country has continued to rebuild itself, Khmer silversmithing has made a comeback, with local artisans and jewellers revitalising artistic traditions.
+In Cambodia – where silver has long been the country’s most precious metal – the art of silversmithing is more than 1,000 years old.
+It peaked in the 11th century during the Angkor empire and, eight centuries later, plunged into decline during the brutal Pol Pot regime in the 1970s and the economic crisis that followed.

 Fortunately, in recent decades, as the country has continued to rebuild itself, Khmer silversmithing has made a comeback, with local artisans and jewellers revitalising age-old artistic traditions in the crafting of silverware and silver jewellery.
 Garden of Desire is one such jeweller.

 In choosing silver as his primary medium of expression, the brand’s founder-designer Ly Pisith has selected not only a historic material, but one with unique transformative qualities.
 Some of his pieces, brightly polished to a high sheen, give off a hard, metallic blaze.
 Others have a soft, subtle patina reminiscent of antique Khmer silverware.
 All of them are created at Garden of Desire’s Siem Reap-based atelier by Pisith and his team of highly-skilled artisans.

 The team uses methods that treat their regionally-sourced materials – 955 fine silver, 925 sterling silver, 24K gold, local sandstone and semi-precious stones – with respect.
 For the best possible results, modern-day or regional silversmithing processes are sometimes utilised to complement traditional, local techniques.